mkubasik/GMX_on_Runpod/README.md

 * There are two notebooks:
   * One notebook initializes the Pod with the required resources (gmx binaries, nglview, etc).
 Use provided URL and password to open a NEW Jupyter Lab browser tab.
-  * Open the Tutorial notebook IN THE NEW TAB, and gromacs should work.
+  * Open the Tutorial notebook IN THE NEW BROWSER TAB, and gromacs should work.